kelsiebesingeryeh/rancid-tomatillos/README.md

 ## Introduction
-In this project we were tasked to create an application for viewing a variety of movies, and also viewing a specific movies's details.
-Users can search through the movie list in the database by title or they can sort the movies by rating and sort alphabetically.
-When a user has searched or filtered a movie, the user will see their chose of movies display on the homepage.
+For this project we were tasked to create an application for viewing a variety of movies, and also viewing a specific movies's details.
+Users can search through the movie list in the database by title or they can sort the movies by rating or alphabetically.
+When a user has searched or filtered a movie, the user will see their choice of movies displayed on the homepage.
 If a user is interested in learning more about a particular movie, they can click on the movie poster and view that movie's details.
 Details for movies can include a movie's trailer, budget, revenue, genre, ratings, runtime and release date.

 ## Set-Up Instructions
 1. Clone the repository